bobpies/matchering/README.md

 - **Multi-Reference Mastering**: Upload up to 10 reference tracks and generate multiple mastering variations
 - **Hot or Not Comparison**: Interactive hover-to-preview system to compare masterings side-by-side
 - **Real-time Rankings**: Visual chart showing the most popular mastering based on your preferences
-- **Multiple Export Formats**: Download your masterings in WAV 16-bit or WAV 24-bit
+- **Multiple Export Formats**: Download your masterings in WAV 16-bit, WAV 24-bit, or WAV 24-bit variants without the limiter
 - **Limiter Expert Controls**: Override limiter attack/hold/release per mastering session
 - **Synchronized Previews**: All previews use the same audio segment for fair comparison